What is situational awareness?

 The trick is to get the balance right.
 More on this later.

 It’s worth noting that your situational awareness is not only there to draw your attention to threats.
 You may also identify opportunities to enrich your life.
-Being situationally aware should enrich your life and function as a tool to keep you safer.

 How much stimulus do you need to identify threats within the environment and still relish your day?
 The trick is to focus your awareness on what might be considered a potential threat.
 Everything else should become background noise.